msharma84/Technical_Concepts/README.md

 # Technical_Concepts

-## Gathering all the Technical Knowledge that i have learned
+## Gathering all the Technical Knowledge under one roof that I have learned